Serenade (novel): Plot Summary

-They arrive in Acapulco and register at a seedy hotel.
-Sharp is determined to return to the United States to resume his operatic career.
-He arranges passage for himself and Juana on the steamer Port of Cobh, operated by the irascible Irishman Captain Conners.
-At the hotel, the Mexican kingpin, surrounded by his federal goons, demands sexual favors from Juana.
-Sharp intercedes and knocks the politico unconscious.
-The couple flee for their lives in the roadster.
-Conners intercepts the fugitives and clandestinely escorts them to the Port of Cobh and they embark for San Pedro, California.
-An aficionado of 19th Century symphonic forms, the captain welcomes Sharp's demonstration of his operatic skills.
-During the voyage, they hotly dispute the relative merits of the great classical composers.
-Upon arrival in San Pedro, Conners cunningly secrets the undocumented Juana past immigration officials.
-He pledges to assist the couple in the event of a crisis.
+Determined to return to the United States to resume his operatic career, Sharp arranges passage for himself and Juana on the steamer Port of Cobh, operated by Captain Conners.
+At their hotel, the kingpin appears and demands sexual favors from Juana.
+Sharp intercedes and knocks the kingpin unconscious.
+The couple flee in the roadster.
+Conners intercepts the fugitives and clandestinely escorts them to Port of Cobh, on which they embark for San Pedro, California.
+Conners cunningly secrets the undocumented Juana past immigration officials, pledging to assist the couple in the event of a crisis.

-Sharp begins to explore the market for opera singers in Hollywood.
-Known primarily in European operatic circles, agents show little interest in him.
-He resorts to singing and playing guitar in nightclubs at $7.50 a night and at various venues for tips.

-Desperately low on money, Sharp and Juana attend an evening performance of Carmen at the Hollywood Bowl.
+Sharp begins to explore the market for opera singers in Hollywood, but agents show little interest in him.
+He resorts to performing in nightclubs.
+Desperately low on money, Sharp and Juana attend a performance of Carmen at the Hollywood Bowl.
 During the first act, a singer is suddenly pulled from the stage.
 Though undetected by the audience, Sharp instantly recognizes that the baritone has become incapacitated.
 Familiar with the part, Sharp offers to fill in.
 The conductor, though skeptical, allows him to sing.
 Sharp's performance is a grand success.

-A film studio executive immediately signs him to a lucrative contract to sing in motion pictures.
+A studio executive immediately signs Sharp to a lucrative contract to sing in motion pictures.
 His debut film, a B-Western, is a critical and box office success.
 The studio is outraged when Sharp insists on $50,000 for his next feature, but they accept the terms on a three-picture contract.
 His movie career ascendant, Sharp introduces Juana to Hollywood society at co-star Elsa Chadwick's celebrity party.
 Juana, dressed in florid Indio garments, is deemed gauche by the hostess and shunned by the female guests.
 Furious, Sharp declines to sing and prepares to leave with Juana.
-Chadwick warns him to never again to bring his "cheap Mexican tart."
-Sharp slaps the actress in the face and leaves.
-Juana is perplexed, but unfazed by her rejection.
+Elsa insults Juana, causing Sharp to slap her and leave.